enRichMyData/crocodile/backend/endpoints.md

 }
 ```

 **Note:** JSON tables are now processed through the same task queue system as CSV files to prevent system overload.
+The `correct_qids` field allows you to specify ground truth entity mappings that will be passed directly to the Crocodile processing engine for evaluation and training purposes.
 Use the table status endpoint to monitor processing progress.

 ### Add Table from CSV